 Worth noting right off the bat is that BigMarker is a browser-based platform to help you conduct all types of webinars — including workshops, virtual meetups, classes and training, presentations and demos, live streams, and private sessions.

-BigMarker also offers seamless integration with Hubspot, Mailchimp, Salesforce etc so you can import webinar data, create campaigns, automatically update contact information to indicate whether they’ve attended the session.
+BigMarker training tool also offers seamless integration with Hubspot, Mailchimp, Salesforce, etc so you can import webinar data, create campaigns, automatically update contact information to indicate whether they’ve attended the session.

 11. Zoho ShowTime